Benefits of EB5 Visa

 This definition includes a commercial enterprise consisting of a holding company and its wholly owned subsidiaries, provided that each such subsidiary is engaged in a for-profit activity formed for the ongoing conduct of a lawful business.

-Note: This definition does not include noncommercial activity such as owning and operating a personal residence.Return to Menu
+Note: This definition does not include noncommercial activity such as owning and operating a personal residence.If you have any questions about Direct EB5, please contact us at Davies & Associates, so we can help you

 - Create or preserve at least 10 full-time jobs for qualifying U.S. workers within two years (or under certain circumstances, within a reasonable time after the two-year period) of the immigrant investor’s admission to the United States as a Conditional Permanent Resident.